dylanfprice/hutmap/README.md

 ## Setup Dev Environment ##

+This step will build and provision a development vm for running the hutmap code.
 In the directory containing this README.md, perform the following:

     :::bash
-    $ source ~/.bash_profile
+    $ source ~/.profile
     $ cd scripts/
     $ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box
     $ vagrant up # This will take a while